guchinoma/DP_for_FaceNet/README.md

 six 1.0 or higher

 # Preparation
-Get the LFW data and put it to data directory
+Make "data" directory in this directory.
+Put the [LFW dataset](http://vis-www.cs.umass.edu/lfw/) in that directory

 # How to use
+"""
 python lfw_driver.py
+"""